syl20bnr/spacemacs/README.md

 # Learning Spacemacs

+## The leader key

+Spacemacs key bindings use a leader key which is set by default to
+<kbd>SPC</kbd> key (space bar).

+You can change it easily by setting the variable `dotspacemacs-leader-key` in your `~/.spacemacs` file.

 ## Universal argument

 In spacemacs the universal argument is by default on `<SPC> u` instead of `C-u`